Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansCivil RightsLaw Enforcement.
 In addition, it is included in the Lynching in America series list.
 A significant historical year for this entry is 1897.

 Location.
 30° 26.116′ N, 84° 16.621′ W. Marker is in Tallahassee, Florida, in Leon County.
 It is in Cascades Park.
-Marker is at the intersection of East Gaines Street and South Meridian Street, on the right when traveling east on East Gaines Street.
+It is at the intersection of East Gaines Street and South Meridian Street, on the right when traveling east on East Gaines Street.
 Located in Cascades Park.
 Touch for map.
 Marker is in this post office area: Tallahassee FL 32301, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Civil Rights Foot Soldiers of Tallahassee Memorial (about 300 feet away, measured in a direct line); Lunch Counter Sit-Ins (about 300 feet away); Tallahassee Bus Boycott (about 300 feet away); Separate and Unequal (about 300 feet away); Peace and Persistence (about 300 feet away); A Long Journey (about 300 feet away); Jail Over Bail (about 300 feet away); Inspiring a Nation (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: The Civil Rights Foot Soldiers of Tallahassee Memorial (about 300 feet away, measured in a direct line); Lunch Counter Sit-Ins (about 300 feet away); Tallahassee Bus Boycott (about 300 feet away); Separate and Unequal (about 300 feet away); Peace and Persistence (about 300 feet away); A Long Journey (about 300 feet away); Jail Over Bail (about 300 feet away); Inspiring a Nation (about 300 feet away).
 Touch for a list and map of all markers in Tallahassee.

 Also see . . .
 Marker Dedication.
 (Submitted on November 22, 2021, by Tim Fillmon of Webster, Florida.)